-Due to the self-supervised nature of learning representations, we use \textit{k-means} clustering to obtain class labels.
+\textbf{Label Prediction and Metrics.} Due to the unsupervised nature of learning representations, we use \textit{k-means} clustering to obtain class labels.
 The frame-level features are max-pooled to obtain video-level features.
 Following prior work~\cite{aakur2020action,ji2019invariant,xie2016unsupervised}, we use the Hungarian method to map from predicted clusters to the ground-truth labels.
 We set the number of clusters to the number of classes in the ground-truth for comparison with state-of-the-art.
-For the \textit{action localization} task, we report the mean average precision (mAP) metric at different overlap thresholds for a fair comparison with prior works~\cite{li2018videolstm,soomro2017unsupervised}.
+For \textit{action localization}, we report the mean average precision (mAP) metric at different overlap thresholds for a fair comparison with prior works~\cite{li2018videolstm,soomro2017unsupervised}.